 Breakfast club is run by Mrs McGuffick and Mrs Wootton, who are first aid trained and hold a food hygiene certificate.

 The cost of breakfast club is £2 per day or £8 per week with prices being slightly different for Pupil Premium children.
 Please tell us if your child is eligible for Pupil Premium

-Lunch at Lumbertubs is provided by Chartwells.
+Lunch at Lumbertubs is provided by Fresh Start Catering.
 Options include hot and cold meal choices.
-To book your child's lunch we use a website called Parent Pay, the school office can provide you with a code to get you signed up to Parent Pay to order your child's lunches.
-Link to Parent Pay can be found on this home page.
+To book your child's lunch we use a website called Meal Manager, the school office can provide you with a code to get you signed up to order your child's lunches.

 It is essential for your child to attend school every day.
 When they are absent they are missing important lessons and this has an impact on their learning.